 Pharming is similar to phishing in that it is a malicious attempt to steal personal data from people.
-However, unlike phishing, little or no action is required on the part of the victim, as they do not have to click on a link in a phishing email to get to a fake website.
-The word pharming is a combination of the words phishing and farming, so it is a form of "harvesting" confidential information without the manipulative part that is usually a big part of phishing.
+However, unlike phishing, little or no action is required on the part of the victim, as they don't have to click on a link in a phishing e-mail to get to a fake website.
+The word pharming is a combination of the words "phishing" and "farming", so your information is in a sense "harvested" without the characteristic manipulative part that is usually a big part of phishing.

 What fake websites are used in pharming?

 The malicious websites used for pharming mimic legitimate and well-known websites.
 The site typically contains logos, colours and fonts that come from the real site, in order to trick the victim.
-Often, it's websites that have transactions or financial activities such as online banks or e-commerce sites are used for pharming attacks, as hackers go after sensitive information such as bank details they need for further hacking.
+Often, it's websites that have transactions or financial activities such as online banks or e-commerce sites are used for pharming attacks.
+Hackers target these websites since it's information such as bank details they need for further hacking.

 How to spot pharming